-- Extras – Automation, grouping, modulation, surround, VCA, macros, OSC, scripting, control surfaces, custom skins and layouts.
+- Extras – Automation, grouping, modulation, surround, VCA, macros, OSC, scripting, control surfaces, custom skins, and layouts.

 Customization is the main feature of this great DAW.
-You can transform the user interface to a professional looking DAW interface with the customization feature.
+You can transform the user interface to a professional-looking DAW interface with the customization feature.

 As compared to other mainstream DAWs like Logic Pro X, FL Studio and Cubase, the workflow in Reaper is slow.
 You need to first understand the interface.
-Even after you become familiar with the interface and transformed it as per your need it’s not as fast as others.
+Even after you become familiar with the interface and transform it as per your need it’s not as fast as others.

 But what you get in the fraction of price from other DAWs is enough.
 There are many professionals who are using this audio digital workstation without any hassle.
 After all, practice is the key to success.

 What it’s made for: Not for beginners.
 Requires experience in DAW recording.
-Built for almost everything including VST recording, film score, live performance etc.
+Built for almost everything including VST recording, film score, live performance, etc.

 Cockos Reaper Demo